 Since lavenders have been in cultivation for centuries and some species cross easily, many varieties and hybrids have arisen.
 Names are often confused, so some of the variety names that follow may not agree with those you see on nursery labels.

 Be aware that only cutting-grown stock is truly uniform.
 Several varieties originally propagated by cuttings are now grown from seed (for example, plants labeled Hidcote Strain and Munstead Strain); seedlings vary in color and growth habit.

-To 2 ft. high or a bit more,2 1/2–3 1/2 ft. wide.
-Flower stems 2–3 in. long, with maroon blossoms and red-purple bracts.
+Grows to 2 ft. high or a bit more and 2 1/2–3 1/2 ft. wide.
+Flower stems are 2–3 in. long, with maroon blossoms and red-purple bracts.
 Medium green to gray-green leaves.
 Plants sold under this name are usually grown from seed and often are shorter than the plant just described, with shorter flower stalks.

 Medium-size, very hardy fan palm (to 10°F/–12°C or lower).
 Moderate to fast growth to 30...

 Taller than other forms, with longer flower stems.
 Green or gray-green foliage.
 Its selection &ls...